onqtam/headjack/docs/why/10_COOPERATION.md

 ██████████████████████████████████████████████████████████████████

+> "Right is right even if no one is doing it; wrong is wrong even if everyone is doing it." - [Saint Augustine](https://www.goodreads.com/quotes/126110-right-is-right-even-if-no-one-is-doing-it)

 > "Those people who treat politics and morality separately will never understand either of them." - [Jean-Jacques Rousseau](https://www.azquotes.com/quote/688553)

 > "Ethics: Ethics species the values (abstract concepts of what is good), norms (more specific social standards) and rules (explicit dos and don'ts) that individuals should follow in order to positively contribute to the larger system to which they belong.
 This includes avoiding actions that harm other people, society, and the encompassing ecosystem." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)